germanruzca/wyt-backend/README.md

   > The backend starts in the 3001 port, sync with frontend.

 ## 4: Explaning the project.
-This is the backend part of a aplication, the fronted (`reactJS`) could be find in [this link]("https://github.com/germanruzca/wyt-frontend").
+This is the backend part of an application, the fronted (`reactJS`) could be find in [this link]("https://github.com/germanruzca/wyt-frontend").

 There are four web services that provide the full CRUD.

 Here the four end-points to each web service:
 ### USERS:
-> people regesterd on the aplication
+> people registered on the application
   - localhost/3001/users

     [routes]("/../src/routes/users.route.js") /